The World's First Matchmaking and Combat Sports Streaming App

 Six profile types

-Our team has tried to make the platform publicly available.
-During registration, you can choose from 6 roles: fighter, fan, referee, commentator, owner of the arena, and manager.
-The set of tools and capabilities depends on the profile type.
+Our team ensured the platform was publicly accessible.
+During registration, users can choose from six roles: fighter, fan, referee, commentator, arena owner, and manager.
+Each profile type offers a unique set of tools and capabilities.

 Fight management

-Creating a fight is one of the main functions of an MMA fighter.
-They can offer the time and date of the fight, choose the venue and the referee/judge, invite suitable opponents to the fight, and participate in tournaments.
-From the first fight, the fighter receives 20% of the PPV.
+Creating a fight is a core function for MMA fighters.
+They can set the time and date, choose the venue and referee, invite opponents, and participate in tournaments.
+From the first fight, fighters earn 20% of the PPV.

 Smart search and profile viewing

-We have added a convenient search for fighters, judges, promoters, and gyms.
-Also, you can view detailed profile info, e.g., weight category, fighting technique, sponsors or location, and a list of fights (for the gym).
+We added a convenient search for fighters, judges, promoters, and gyms.
+Users can view detailed profiles, including weight category, fighting technique, sponsors, location, and fight history.

 Rating system